dominodatalab/Phuse2024-LLM-Workshop/.ipynb_checkpoints/README-checkpoint.md

 Wait for the Workspace to restart again and then open "API_streamlit_app.py".

 We have three things in this app we want to change:
-1. Add a header image for the Nissan Ariya
+1. Add a header image for the Phuse Conference
-2. Add a Nissan logo to the chat interface
+2. Add a logo to the chat interface
 3. Connect our app to the Model API we deployed

 ### Lab 4.2 - Add Header Image